The Big Island

 Ala Kahakai National Historic Trail

 This trail is made to preserve and protect native Hawaiian culture and natural resources.
-With 175 miles to explore the natural contours of the land, you’ll get a close encounter with the coastline as you also explore hardened lava flow, steam vents, and cliffs.
+With 175 miles of natural land you’ll get to explore hardened lava flow, steam vents, and cliffs.

 Kona